Rich businessman Big Body

 Thoughts & Takeaways on Mediavine Journey Earnings: Month 2

-When I first started the site back in 2019, I didn’t even think, in my wildest dreams, that I’d earn a single dollar from it.
+When I first started the site back in 2019, never in my wildest dreams, did I think that I’d earn a single dollar from it.
 It was a passion project.
 It still is.

 Second, I’m finding my current RPM of $5.04 quite interesting.
 I’m seeing considerably higher numbers just when I do a quick Twitter search and come across fellow travel bloggers posting their RPMs.